Ox1gen1/BattleBitDatamining/BattleBitDataminingCODE&README/README.txt

 AssetRipper (https://github.com/AssetRipper/AssetRipper), also tutorial for using it (https://www.youtube.com/watch?v=jiWSxHzj434)

 What you need to do:
-Use Asset Ripper and get ALL BattleBit Remastered files Copy/Paste code into a code project/IDE so you can run the code Insert your own file paths.
+Use Asset Ripper and get ALL BattleBit Remastered files (See BattleBit Asset Ripper GUIDE.pdf)

+Copy/Paste code into a code project/IDE so you can run the code Insert your own file paths.
 Monobehaviour_Location  ...\BattleBit\ExportedProject\Assets\MonoBehaviour\